pushkarlaulkar/Whisper-K8s-on-EKS/README.md

 **Helm**
 To install this app using Helm, perform below steps
   1. Generate a certificate from ACM for your domain name.
 The certificate arn will be required in the next step since we are running ALB on port 443.
+Perform DNS validation or Email validation.
   2. Run the command

      ```